Computer Scientist, Software Developer, Data Scientist, Researcher, Entrepreneur

 Pivoting from Machine Learning Engineering to Biotechnologist

 I'm Morgan, and welcome to my personal website.
-I am a software engineer, web developer, research scientist, teacher, mathematician, entrepreneur, and bold thinker.
+I am an engineer, scientist, mathematician, teacher, entrepreneur, and bold thinker.

-Microbe engineering is the future of sustainability, drug development, immunology, chemical goods production, and long-term financial profit.
-To develop microbe-based technology towards competitive advantages in the market, I serve as the computer scientist, machine learning specialist, and data engineer who can solve complex problems in parsing genomic data (especially metagenomics), and to develop the tools needed for industrial optimization.
+Microbe engineering is the future.
+Microbes provide unique and irreplacable solutions to problems in renewable power, drug development and production, food, agriculture, immunology, chemical goods production and materials manufacturing, sustainable resource extraction, remediation, valorization, and profit that outpaces the diversity of networked sectors.
+To develop microbe-based technology towards competitive advantages in the market, I aim to serve as the computer scientist, machine learning specialist, and data engineer who can solve complex problems in parsing genomic data (especially metagenomics), and to develop the tools needed for industrial optimization.
+In the future, I aim to contribute to basic biology research and industry startups.

 I am a skilled software developer, with specific expertise in front-end development, data science and data analysis, neural network engineering, and scientific research.
 My main toolbox includes unix, python, js/ts stacks, functional programming, research methodology, mathematical thinking, algorithm analysis and development, and digesting advanced literature.
 I am often told I have a strong ability to understand complex problems and systems.